 A 2018 clinical trial tested the efficacy of Qsymia for a specific type of disorder associated with obesity: binge eating disorder.
 The medication not only caused weight loss, but it also reduced binge eating behavior and food cravings.

-Based on the available research, we conclude that Qsymia is likely to be effective for weight loss in overweight and obese patients.
-It may be especially effective for overweight patients with binge eating disorder, as the drug has been proven effective for both conditions.
+Based on the available research, we will conclude that Qsymia is likely to be effective for weight loss in overweight and obese patients, which is unsurprising given that the medication is approved by the FDA for that indication.

 Does Qsymia Cause Side Effects?